-So far, the PPP-R group have helped us plan our PPI conference in Wed 27 April, 2016, advising us on topics of interest to the public and on what would encourage members of the public to attend.
+So far, the PPP-R group have helped us plan the annual National PPI conference advising us on topics of interest to the public and on what would encourage members of the public to attend.
+The members have also co-presented at conferences and even wrote a song about PPI written and performed by one of the partners, based on key themes identified by the group.
 The group also reviewed an outline of this web site and gave us feedback on the language we are using and the information they would like to see on the web site.
-One of our group has volunteered to represent the public on the management committee for a study that we are currentlyl running.
-So a good beginning… we look forward to more!

 The PPI group have met thirteen times as of Feb 2019, advising twelve different research teams on specific aspects of their research.
 For example, they gave input into grant applications and an EU-funded project; provided perspectives on GDPR-related questions; and have been consulted on how to establish a PPI group.
 The group has contributed to setting research questions in two different disease areas to date and advised researchers working in multimorbidity, medication adherence and review, patient safety, hand hygiene, diabetes screening, and other areas.